 - Submission to such conduct is made a term or condition of an individual's employment; - Submission to or rejection of such conduct is used as the basis for an employment decision, such as awarding a promotion; or - Such conduct has the purpose or effect of substantially interfering with an individual's work performance or creating an intimidating, hostile or offensive work environment.

-If you believe you have been the subject of sexual harassment, notify your Supervisor or the HR Department.
-You may also use the web reporting tool or all the Corporate Integrity HOTLINE (1-800-838-2552).
+If you believe you have been the subject of sexual harassment, notify your Supervisor or the Human Resources Department.
+You may also call the Corporate Integrity HOTLINE (1-800-838-2552) or web reporting tool.

 Use of Social Media